kdoore/CS2335-Gitbook/project-2-create-new-scene-and-state.md

-****#Project 2 - Create New Scene and State
+#Project 2 - Create New SceneX and SceneXState.cs File

-This section will provide details for how to create a Scene and corresponding state, where these items will be added to a copy of Project1, **rename to Project2**.
+This section will provide details for how to create a SceneX and corresponding SceneXState.cs C# file, where these items will be added to a copy of Project1, **rename to Project2**.
 This assumes you have either downloaded the Proj2 starter-code unity-package, or the Proj2 starter-code assets folder.
 See: [Starter Assets](/project2-starter-assets.md)

 ###Create New Scene, Add Scene to Build Settings
 To create a new scene, right-click in the Unity Project / Assets Panel and select the Create > Scene option.
 Name this scene using a descriptive name according to your project's theme.
 Next, Add this scene to your project's build settings, following the instructions in the main Project2 page: